hmrc/sbt-bobby/README.md

 # How do I change the rules used by Jenkins?

 On Jenkins, Bobby sources it's config remotely.
-There are seperate rule lists for ci-open and ci-dev/build.
-Open rules can be found at https://github.com/hmrc/bobby-open-config.
-Details for internal tools can be found in confluence.
+Current rules can be found in the following project https://github.com/hmrc/bobby-config (available only for people in the HMRC org on github).

 Anyone working on the Tax Platform can add/change bobby rules.
 We accept pull requests to both bobby config repositories, and once merged the new rules will take effect immediately.

 An example commit is as follows.
-Note that we should always try to stick to one rule per dependency. https://github.com/hmrc/bobby-open-config/commit/4f8428a87145cd9480337d516d4424a7aa584207
+Note that we should always try to stick to one rule per dependency. https://github.com/hmrc/bobby-config/commit/f1b1b180cde857d64e3b1c2fb5322bc400c18c8a

 # How to use Bobby on your local builds